zulvkr/wbnuxtvuetify/README.md

 Styling of this app leverage:
 - Vuetify components props if possible
-- Vuetify provided classes (which is not very rich)
+- Vuetify provided classes
 - Vuetify SASS variables
 - some custom CSS classes and...
 - lots of inline styling.
 - You may also want to check Vuetify settings in nuxt.config.js.

 Admittedly, custom CSS classes are made only due to some CSS are unreadable when inlined.
 It's a one pager project with limited time after all, so I didn't consider class reusability.

-Negative margins, arbitrary padding and hardcoded colors are sprinkled in the template to get the (almost) pixel perfect look.
-To be fair, I think the original website also used them a lot.
+Negative margins, paddings and hardcoded colors are sprinkled in the template to get the (almost) pixel perfect look.

+### Responsive styling

+Responsiveness in Vuetify is managed in 2 different ways:
+- CSS based, breakpoint variant available for padding, margin, display and typography
+- JS based, using `this.$vuetify.breakpoint` state

+Both has pros and cons:

+- CSS based responsiveness is only limited to spacing, display and typography, which is very very limited.
+- JS based responsiveness is flexible, but it will always evaluate display port as 0 in server side.